Hades210/yuv-viewer/README.md

 - directoy run `yv [filename]` at server.
 - window pop out at local Windows PC.

-Notice, this GUI program run at linux remote server, by forwarding to local PC by SSH.
+Notice, this GUI program run at Linux remote server, by forwarding to local PC by SSH.
 So it's **SLOW**.
 Viewing 2K yuv at LAN environment, it works.
 Viewing 4K yuv at LAN, it lags.